"Shall We Dig Deeper?": Designing and Evaluating Strategies for LLM Agents to Advance Knowledge Co-Construction in Asynchronous Online Discussions: Introduction

 Compared with individually held knowledge, such collective processes integrate multiple perspectives, reconcile divergent viewpoints, and generate more robust and comprehensive understandings of a subject \cite{gunawardena_analyzing_nodate, dubovi_empirical_2020, he_engage_2024}.
-Ideally, knowledge co-construction unfolds through a staged interactive progression, evolving from initial idea sharing (\emph{initiation}), building on and enriching each other’s contributions (\emph{exploration}), explicitly addressing divergent perspectives to reach shared understanding (\emph{negotiation}), to finally synthesizing and reflecting jointly created knowledge (\emph{co-construction}) \cite{onrubia_strategies_2009, gunawardena_analysis_1997, stahl2013model}.
-However, prior empirical research indicated that many asynchronous discussions remain concentrated in the early, surface-level stages, with limited progression toward more integrative phases \cite{dubovi_empirical_2020, lucas_assessing_2014, nguyen_facilitating_2023}.
+Ideally, knowledge co-construction unfolds through a staged interactive progression, evolving from initial idea sharing (\textit{initiation}), building on and enriching each other’s contributions (\textit{exploration}), explicitly addressing divergent perspectives to reach shared understanding (\textit{negotiation}), to finally synthesizing and reflecting jointly created knowledge (\textit{co-construction}) \cite{onrubia_strategies_2009, gunawardena_analysis_1997, stahl2013model}. \mxj{ While surface-level exchanges suffice for socializing or simple information sharing, it is critical for discussions centered on complex or open-ended topics to achieve the necessary depth \cite{de2006content}. } However, prior empirical research indicated that many such asynchronous discussions remain concentrated in the early, surface-level stages, with limited progression toward more integrative phases \cite{dubovi_empirical_2020, lucas_assessing_2014, nguyen_facilitating_2023}.
 For users, shallow exchanges deprive contributors of meaningful uptake -- leaving their inputs unexamined, unelaborated, and unintegrated -- while consumers struggle to obtain coherent explanations or reconciled viewpoints, instead encountering fragmented comments \cite{lee2005asynchronous, black2005use, de2019expect}.
 For platforms, such stagnation undermines their value as sustainable knowledge repositories, producing piecemeal discussions rather than synthesized collective knowledge \cite{de2019expect}.
 Therefore, the need arises for dynamic support for users of these platforms to achieve sustained and meaningful collective knowledge building as their discussions unfold \cite{li2023research}.